 He was hailed a hero on the day of the attacks after he successfully evacuated hundreds of people from the affected area.

 It isn’t currently unknown whether or not he had mesothelioma or some other form of asbestos related cancer.

 However, his cause of death is being attributed to exposure to the toxic materials, asbestos included, that became airbourne that day once the twin towers fell.

 It’s a well known fact that asbestos was used extensively as a building material throughout the World Trade Centers structure.

 Once the buildings collapsed, the asbestos dust lingered for many days in the city.

-Consequently, many first responders were covered from head to toe in the dust, and it’s mainly these people that have gone on to develop asbestos related diseases.
+Consequently, many first responders were covered from head to toe in the dust, and it’s mainly these people that have gone on to develop asbestos related diseases and cancer.